RESTyard/RESTyard/Docs/HypermediaSchema/SourceGenerator.md

 | `[DisplayName("...")]` (`System.ComponentModel`) | `title` |
 | `[Description("...")]` (`System.ComponentModel`) | `description` |
 | `[Obsolete]` | `deprecated: true` |

+**Nullability → `required`:** non-nullable properties are listed in the schema's `required` keyword (`string Name` is required, `string?
+Nickname` is optional).
+Nullable reference annotations from the HTO are preserved in the generated POCO, so `required` reflects your HTO declarations.
+The C# `required` keyword is merged in.
+Opt out with `new JsonSchemaFactory(deriveRequiredFromNonNullable: false)`.

 ## Assembly Discovery